Ismail-Mohammed-Atef/Revit_AutoStruct/README.md

 This project is licensed under the MIT License.

 ## Contact
-For support or inquiries, reach out via [GitHub Issues](#) or email at ismail.mohammed.atef@gmail.com.
+For support or inquiries, reach out via email at ismail.mohammed.atef@gmail.com.